DRIVING LEARNING THROUGH ENGAGEMENT IN EDUCATION TECHNOLOGY

 The Companies We Worked With

-To illustrate the application Engagement Blueprint and the measurable impact delivered, we worked with ‘Freedom,’ an app for children aged 5-12 years, to encourage the habit of reading.
+To illustrate the application Engagement Blueprint and the measurable impact delivered, we worked with ‘Freadom,’ an app for children aged 5-12 years, to encourage the habit of reading.
 Interventions implemented included driving alignment between parents’ goals and the platform during onboarding to ensure that the parent saw value in the app, encouraging a commitment to a certain duration each week, meaningful feedback to encourage the reader to complete their book, and a library feature to build investment in the app.

 Giving parents a choice between two goals for using the application (bonding with their child or helping their child read independently) on onboarding helped drive goal alignment to ensure that they perceive value in the applications.

-Expanding from K-12 Students to Teacher Training
+Extending impact from K-12 students to Teacher Training

 We expanded the application of the Engagement Blueprint to the complex context of EdTech apps for teacher training in India, in collaboration with four EdTech app companies.